lorpac/protein_partitioning_atomic_contacts/README.md

 ## How to cite

 If you use this code in your work, please cite:
-- L. Pacini and C. Lesieur, "A simple tool to diagnose sequence-variant dynamic perturbations by comparing atomic protein structures.", Submitted to Bioinformatics in January 2021.
+- Lorenza Pacini, Claire Lesieur, A computational methodology to diagnose sequence-variant dynamic perturbations by comparing atomic protein structures, Bioinformatics, Volume 38, Issue 3, 1 February 2022, Pages 703–709, https://doi.org/10.1093/bioinformatics/btab736

 ## Licence